hebaulf/take-care/README.md

 <br>

 ### Users
-- Carers: Family members, relatives or friends that need to get organised as a group caring for elderly people.
+- Carers: Family members, relatives or friends that need to get organised as a group caring for a loved one.
-- The Elderly: As an ongoing project, we would have liked to add an interface for the elderly.
+- The cared for: As an ongoing project, we would have liked to add an interface for the people being cared for.

 <br>